 Get started – sole traderThe page was last modified:

 As a sole trader (self-employed) you run and are responsible for the business as a private person.
 No starting capital is required for sole traders.
 You need to register your business with the Swedish Tax Agency.
-You may also, but do not normally, need to register with the Swedish Companies Registration Office.
+You can but do not have to register with the Swedish Companies Registration Office.

 When starting up as a sole trader, you need to apply for F-tax and VAT registration and, where relevant, register as an employer with the Swedish Tax Agency (Skatteverket).
 You can use our online service to apply for this permit.
-Your business will be identified by your personal ID number.
-If you do not have a Swedish identity number, you are to apply for registration by submitting the SKV 4620.
+Your business will be identified by your Swedish personal identity number.
+If you do not have a personal identity number, you must apply for registration by submitting the SKV 4620 form.

-There might be other permits or registrations that you need to consider when starting your business.
+There might be other permits or applications that you need to consider when starting your business.

 Do you have a Swedish identity number?